 Chapul, an early player in the protein bar space, exited in the summer of 2019, citing difficulties convincing Western consumers to purchase cricket-based products.
-The company is pursing the insect farming business instead.
+The company is pursuing the insect farming business instead.

 Cricket-raising results in 100x lower greenhouse gas emissions than beef cow production, and crickets also have higher proportions of protein than beef or chicken.
-And because crickets require proportionally less feed than livestock animals, production is more efficient.
+Moreover, because crickets require proportionally less feed than livestock animals, production is more efficient.

 The Oklahoma-based startup All Things Bugs, founded in 2011, is seeking to develop a finely milled cricket powder that can be supplemented as a base ingredient in recipes.
 All Thing Bugs has supplied other insect-based food companies that are working in the cricket product space, including the aforementioned Exo and Chapul.